 Ultimately, the world of wisdom will go through a similar evolutionary period as monetary currency.
 When its economy has been purified from too much contamination and speculation, a fiat system will arise that depends solely on the relative value of whatever is proposed and the whole of the remaining economy.
 But for everybody to easily make that comparison, a pocket-format summary of the whole of the economy must be available.
 That pocket-sized summary, you guessed it, is the mustard seed we described above.

 The House on the Rock

-When people say they believe in Christ, they don't mean that Christ is the subject of their belief, as if Christ is so minor a player on the reality stage that believing in Him actually equals some kind of achievement.
-In stead, apart from all else, Christ is the environment in which people conduct their belief.
-People believe in Christ the way they dance in the rain.
+When people say they believe in Christ, they don't mean that Christ is the subject of their belief, as if Christ is so minor a player on the reality stage that believing in him actually equals some kind of achievement.
+Instead, apart from all else, Christ is the environment in which people conduct their belief.
+People believe in Christ the way they dance in the rain (Acts 17:28).
 That's why they're not looking for Christ or even at Christ, but are in Christ (John 17:21, Romans 6:11, 12:5, 1 Corinthians 1:30, Ephesians 2:6).

 This kind of living faith is the only kind that expresses true reverence for the Creator, and goes flat against our natural human instincts to cling to some lifeless religion.
 It also sums up the first "four" commandments; the whole of the subset of the Ten Commandments that describes man's relation with the Creator (Exodus 20:1-7), minus the one that speaks of keeping the Sabbath (Exodus 20:8-11).